-Livernois in Detroit to partially close this weekend for bike study
+Livernois in Detroit to partially close this weekend

 Motorists should watch out this weekend: part of Livernois on Detroit’s west side is closed while city officials conduct a pilot project to study creating protected bicycle lanes.